-Spawning Stock Biomass (SSB): The total weight of those fish in a stock which are old enough to spawn.
+Spawning Stock Biomass (SSB): The total weight of sexually mature fish in a stock.

-Spawning Stock Biomass Per Recruit (SSBR): The spawning stock biomass divided by the number of recruits to the stock or how much spawning biomass an average recruit would be expected to produce.
+Spawning Stock Biomass Per Recruit (SSBR): The spawning stock biomass divided by the number of recruits to the stock or how much spawning biomass an average recruit would be expected to produce over its lifetime.